prody/ProDy/doc/scripts/index.rst

-This script can be used to extract a selection of atoms from a PDB file, i.e. running ``python pdbselect.py 1p38 selected.pdb "protein and name CA"`` will write alpha carbon atoms in :file:`selected.pdb` file.
+This script can be used to extract a selection of atoms from a PDB file, i.e. running ``python pdbselect.py 1p38 selected.pdb "protein and name CA"`` will write Cα atoms in :file:`selected.pdb` file.

 Running ``python pdbselect.py -h`` prints::